-This starts an Zenko CloudServer on port 8000.
-Two additional ports 9990 and 9991 are also open locally for internal transfer of metadata and data, respectively.
+This starts a Zenko CloudServer on port 8000.
+Two additional ports, 9990 and 9991, are also open locally for internal transfer of metadata and data, respectively.

-The default access key is accessKey1 with a secret key of verySecretKey1.
+The default access key is accessKey1.
+The secret key is verySecretKey1.

-By default the metadata files will be saved in the localMetadata directory and the data files will be saved in the localData directory within the ./S3 directory on your machine.
-These directories have been pre-created within the repository.
-If you would like to save the data or metadata in different locations of your choice, you must specify them with absolute paths.
-So, when starting the server:
+By default, metadata files are saved in the localMetadata directory and data files are saved in the localData directory in the local ./cloudserver directory.
+These directories are pre-created within the repository.
+To save data or metadata in different locations, you must specify them using absolute paths.
+Thus, when starting the server:

 '''

-mkdir -m 700 $ (pwd) /myFavoriteDataPath
+$ mkdir -m 700 $(pwd)/myFavoriteDataPath

-mkdir -m 700 $ (pwd) /myFavoriteMetadataPath
+$ mkdir -m 700 $(pwd)/myFavoriteMetadataPath

-export S3DATAPATH="$ (pwd) /myFavoriteDataPath"
+$ export S3DATAPATH="$(pwd)/myFavoriteDataPath"

-export S3METADATAPATH="$ (pwd) /myFavoriteMetadataPath"
+$ export S3METADATAPATH="$(pwd)/myFavoriteMetadataPath"

-npm start
+$ yarn start

 '''